y-scope/clp/components/webui/README.md

 ### Method 2: IDE Integration

-To integrate ESLint into IDEs like WebStorm and VS Code, follow these setup steps:
+To integrate ESLint into IDEs like WebStorm and VSCode, follow these steps:

 1. Switch to Node.js v18 or higher
     ```shell
-    # Install node v18 if not already installed
+    # Install the latest node if not already installed
-    nvm install 18
+    nvm install node

-    # Switch to node v18
+    # Switch to the latest node
-    nvm use 18
+    nvm use node
     ```

-2. Re-install the project's dependencies with `--package-lock=false` to prevent `npm` from checking the `package-lock.json` file version:
+2. Re-install the project's dependencies.
+    * `--package-lock=false` is used to make `npm` *actually* install the dependencies; otherwise the first invocation will only update `package-lock.json`, and installing the dependencies requires a second invocation.
+This is likely because the initial `package-lock.json` is from a much older version of `npm` than the one used below.

     ```shell
     npm install --package-lock=false